20100190/Weather-Station-Dashboard/README.md

 - flask run --> # Run the Flask app

 # with docker --> create named image and then run a container using named image.
+- -t is for tag .ie name of the image and . says looks in current directory for Dockerfile
 - docker build -t myflaskapp .
 - docker run -e OPENWEATHERMAP_API_KEY=you_api_key -p 5000:5000 myflaskapp
 - or pusblish docker image so people can use it directly